-Bus fire causing traffic delays on northbound I-5 at South Spokane Street; no injuries reported
+Bus carrying Stanford track team erupts in flames, causing traffic delays on northbound I-5 at South Spokane Street

-A charter bus caught fire just after 2 p.m.
-Friday on northbound I-5 at South Spokane Street.
-No injuries were reported and all occupants of the bus are accounted for.
-The fire was extinguished by 2:50 p.m., but the response is expected to cause significant traffic delays into the evening.
+The fire was extinguished shortly before 3 p.m., but is expected to cause significant traffic delays into the evening.

-All but one lane of northbound Interstate 5 at South Spokane Street were blocked Friday afternoon due to a bus fire, which is expected to cause significant traffic into the evening.
+A charter bus carrying Stanford University’s track team caught fire on Interstate 5 early Friday afternoon.
+The incident closed all northbound lanes at South Spokane Street for nearly an hour and is expected to slow down the evening commute.

 There were no reported injuries and all occupants of the charter bus were accounted for, Seattle Fire Department spokeswoman Kristin Tinsley said in an email.
 The fire, which started shortly after 2 p.m., was extinguished around 2:50 p.m., according to the Seattle Fire Department.

-The incident near the West Seattle Bridge initially blocked all the northbound lanes.
-The HOV lane reopened around 2:40 p.m., according to Seattle Department of Transportation (SDOT).
-Around that time, there was a four-mile backup, which transportation officials expected to get longer.
+The left two lanes, including the HOV lane, were open around 3:30 p.m.
+At that time, there was a four-mile backup on northbound I-5.
+Traffic was snarled going south as well, with the commute from Northgate to the West Seattle Bridge taking more than an hour and 15 minutes, according to the state Department of Transportation.

-Drivers should delay their routes or use alternatives, such as Fourth Avenue, First Avenue or East Marginal Way, SDOT advises.
+Drivers should delay their routes or use alternatives, such as Fourth Avenue, First Avenue or East Marginal Way, Seattle Department of Transportation advised.
+Airport Way South, which was originally closed for fire response, also reopened.

 Bus routes going into and out of Seattle from the south will likely be delayed, according to Sound Transit.
+Buses were delayed about half an hour around 3 p.m.

+Stanford’s track team was on its way to a meet at the University of Washington when the bus caught fire, team spokesman David Kiefer said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.